malston/tkgi-pipeline-standards/template-generator/QUICK-START.md

 - Add tests for any custom functionality you add
 - Consider contributing improvements back to the reference template
 - Run the validation script regularly to ensure ongoing compliance
+- Use rule relaxation sparingly and only when necessary